policy & Publications

 No set of guidelines can provide all the assistance needed in every situation, especially when different values appear to conflict.
-In certain areas, some ambiguity remains, allowing for the judgement of the genetic counselor(s) involved to determine how best to respond to difficult situations.
+In certain areas, some ambiguity remains, allowing for the judgment of the genetic counselor(s) involved to determine how best to respond to difficult situations.

 Genetic counselors value professionalism, competence, integrity, objectivity, veracity, dignity, accountability and self-respect in themselves as well as in each other.
 Therefore, genetic counselors work to: